Exhaust gas analyzer

-An exhaust gas analyser or exhaust carbon monoxide (CO) analyser is an instrument for the measurement of carbon monoxide among other gases in the exhaust, caused by an incorrect combustion, the Lambda coefficient measurement is the most common.
+An exhaust gas analyser or exhaust carbon monoxide (CO) analyser is an instrument for the measurement of carbon monoxide among other gases in exhaust, caused by inefficient or incorrect combustion.
+Lambda coefficient measurement is the most common method.

 The principles used for CO sensors (and other types of gas) are infrared gas sensors and chemical gas sensors.
 Carbon monoxide sensors are used to assess the CO amount during an Ministry of Transport test.
 In order to be used for such test it must be approved as suitable for use in the scheme.
 In the UK, a list of acceptable exhaust gas analysers for use within the MOT test is available via the Driver and Vehicle Standards Agency website.

 Lambda coefficient measurement

 The presence of oxygen in the exhaust gases indicates that the combustion of the mixture was not perfect, resulting in contaminant gases.
 Thus measuring the proportion of oxygen in the exhaust gases of these engines can monitor and measure these emissions.
 This measurement is performed in the MOT test through Lambda coefficient measurement.

 The Lambda coefficient (λ) is obtained from the relationship between air and gasoline involved in combustion of the mixture.
 It is a measure of the efficiency of the gasoline engine by measuring the percentage of oxygen in the exhaust.

 When gasoline engines operate with a stoichiometric mixture of 14.7: 1 the value of lambda (λ) is "1".